 Spike Data – Used to extract neural spike timing and other data over defined time ranges.

 Analysis Scripts – These are added by selecting the Start Bar of elements in the state machine and editing their values in the Property Frame.
-They have access to all script functions and properties in the experimental design and analysis design.
+They have access to all script functions and properties in the experimental and analysis designs.
 As control flow moves through the elements to which these scripts are attached they extract data from the state machine, operate on it and write it to an output element (currently File Output is the only output element, but in the future we hope to develop others, ie. plots, rasters, etc).
 These scripts are not allowed to change any data in the experimental design.
 If they do so a runtime error will be triggered in the Test Viewer.

 Analysis Tools